ndeville/kalturee/README.md

   - Thumbnail generation from the first slide
   - Title extraction from filename
   - AI-generated descriptions based on slide content
+- **Download Website Resources**: Download favicons only for now.
+TODO: download stylesheet (to extract fonts & colors)
+- **Download Website Images**: Download HD images from a target website (for banners in demos)
+- **Loop Video**: Loop a video to a specific duration
+- **Download YouTube Channel Metadata**: Download metadata for a YouTube channel
+- **Download YouTube Videos**: Download videos from a YouTube channel
+- **Download YouTube Captions**: Download captions from a YouTube video

 ## Requirements